maylay/postActiv/README.md

 those terms may differ in detail from the AGPL's particulars.
 See each package's license file in the extlib directory for additional terms.

+## Requirements
+The minimum requirements to run postActiv are the following:

+* PHP: PHP 5 or higher is neccesary.
+We recommend 5.4.
+PHP 7 should work but is untested so there's probably some stuff that won't work properly.
+* MariaDB: You need either a MariaDB or MySQL database available for postActiv to store information in.
+* Web server: You must have either an Apache, nginx, or Litespeed web server configured with PHP support to serve up postActiv.
+We recommend Apache, but nginx is also well-supported.

+## Installation
+Detailed installation information is in INSTALLING, but in basic, you will want to download the branch archive of your choice, unzip it to a web-accessible directory, and then run the Install.php file, which will guide you through further setup.
+You will want to have a database available for postActiv, of course.

 ## Compatibility
 Being a fork of GNU social, most plugins that work with GNU social 1.2.0-beta4, the version of GNU social it was forked from, should also work with postActiv.